ULHPC/ulhpc-docs/README.md

 ```

 Running `direnv allow` (this will have to be done only once), you should automatically enable the virtualenv `ulhpc-docs` based on the python version specified in [`.python-version`](.python-version).
-You'll eventually need to install the appropriate Python version with `pyenv`:
+You'll eventually need to install the appropripriate Python version with `pyenv`:

 ```bash
 pyenv versions   # Plural: show all versions